paulwexler/opinions/on_coding/README.md

 I always write the doc strings first, then I implement what was described.

+`pylint` requires doc strings so I use them.
+And I always lint my code before testing it.
+So I try to write code
+so that it passes the linter the first time.

 How do you know what to put in a doc string?
 You can be sure you completely understand a piece of code when you know what it does, how it does it, and why it is needed.